 As the name water fasting implies, you don’t consume anything but water.

-Prior to the fast, you might want to reduce your coffee and tea intake so you’re not getting caffeine withdrawal during the fast which can be pretty uncomfortable for some people.
+Prior to the fast, you might want to reduce your coffee and tea intake so you don't experience caffeine withdrawal during the fast, which can be pretty uncomfortable for some people.

 It’s also a good idea to eat smaller portions of food than usual or avoid food for part of the day for three or four days before starting the fast.

-You need to make sure you’re drinking sufficient water – aim for between one a three litres spread out through the day.
+You need to make sure you’re drinking sufficient water – aim for between one and three litres spread out through the day.